• Menu

 • Metro: Barberini station

-• Bus: stop Tritone – Fontana di Trevi
+• Bus: Tritone – Fontana di Trevi stop

-👉 Skip the lines: book your tickets and visits in Rome!
+Skip the lines: book your tickets and tours in Rome!

-the best mid-range hotels
+Best mid-range hotels

 How useful was this post?